MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/copilot/m365-early-access-program.md

 ### Q: What is the Microsoft Customer Agreement?

-The Microsoft Customer Agreement provides a consistent and simplified purchasing experience.
+A: The Microsoft Customer Agreement provides a consistent and simplified purchasing experience.
 Learn more [here](https://www.microsoft.com/Licensing/how-to-buy/microsoft-customer-agreement).

 ### Q: Does accepting the Microsoft Customer Agreement impact my existing Microsoft Enterprise Agreements?